saidvandeklundert/saidvandeklundert.github.io/_posts/2019-10-31-mpls_l3vpn_cisco_iosxr_juniper_mx.md

 ![MPLS L3VPN with BGP](/img/cisco_iosxr_mpls_l3pnv_bgp.png "MPLS L3VPN with BGP")

-When looking over Juniper configuration, I always very much prefer to use the <b>display set</b> knob as I think it greatly improves the readability.
+When looking over Juniper configuration, I always prefer to use the <b>display set</b> knob as I think it greatly improves the readability.
 I was happy to find out recently that in IOSXR, you can use <b>show running-config formal</b> to retrieve the configuration of the device in a similar way.
 In this article, I will use <b>show configuration | display set</b> on the Juniper MX device and <b>show running-config formal</b> on the Cisco IOS XR device.

 The configuration:
 ==================